 It is often noted that S. acaule bears both morphological and genetic similarities to S. demissum, which is a North American species that appears to have arisen from a similar evolutionary process.
 They are both allotetraploids, although from a different combination of species.

-The primary glycoalkaloids in Solanum acaule are demmissine and tomatine (Osman 1986).
-Total glycoalkaloids ranged from 35 to 126mg/kg (Osman 1978).
-Van Gelder (1988) found that demissine and tomatine were the primary glycoalkaloids, along with a smaller amount of solanidine in one accession.
-TGA ranged from 12 to 85 mg / 100 g.
+Osman (1986) determined that the primary glycoalkaloids in Solanum acaule are demmissine and tomatine and total glycoalkaloids ranged from 35 to 126mg/kg (Osman 1978).
+Van Gelder (1988) agreed that demissine and tomatine were the primary glycoalkaloids, along with a smaller amount of solanidine in one accession and TGA ranged from 12 to 85 mg / 100 g.
 Some varieties fall below the 20 mg / 100 g safety limit and this agrees with my taste buds.
 I have made several selections of this species that are palatable and taste indistinguishable from domesticated varieties.

-I have often found seeds of Solanum acaule difficult to germinate.
-They are usually fairly slow to germinate, taking two to three times as long as seeds of domesticated varieties.
+I have often found seeds of Solanum acaule slow and difficult to germinate, taking two to three times as long as seeds of domesticated varieties.
 Germination may require treatment with giberellic acid (GA3).
 The US Potato Genebank found that some accessions had no germination without a 24 hour soak in 2000PPM GA3 (Bamberg 1999).
 Even with GA3 treatment, many seeds seem slow to germinate.
 S. acaule might require different conditions than are generally used for S. tuberosum.

 Bamberg (1995) found that at least some accessions of S. acaule are able to produce a significant of viable pollen even when temperatures exceed 100 degrees F for several hours during the day.
 However, flowering was reduced to a very low level under these conditions.